Helping our Urban Insects

-About insects specifically: this year, we’ve started surveying at Fresh Pond (Cambridge), Mass Audubon Habitat (Belmont) and at the Middlesex Fells Reservation (Medford, Winchester, etc.).
-It will be good to include surveying a very Urban area such as Somerville, and the Growing Center specifically.
+About insects specifically: this year, we’ve started surveying at Fresh Pond (Cambridge), Horn Pond (Woburn), and at the Middlesex Fells Reservation (Medford, Winchester, etc.).
+It is great to also a very urban area such as Somerville, and the Growing Center specifically.

 Part of our goals besides helping scientists is also to promote science methodology, insects and native plants & insects knowledge in our communities including helping our representatives to understand biodiversity science.
 We also want to provide a means for people to learn about protocols & data, and develop tools for evidence-based advocacy.

 One more thing: No prior knowledge is necessary to help us: we’ll share knowledge and expertise – all that you need to know and more!

-1) Plant Community Assessment.
-First, we need to record the plants of the center (plant baseline).
+□ Plant Community Assessment.
+We survey regularly the plants of the center (plant baseline and changes).

 □ Arthropod Occurrence Survey.
 Photo document the insect population regularly.
 At first, it’ll be to establish a baseline and understand which order/family/genus and species visit the Growing center.

-3) Arthropod Abundance Survey.
-We’ll also survey at regular intervals specific trees (and inspect tagged branches in those trees) and count and record any insect that land or feed on it.
+□ Arthropod Abundance Survey.
+We’ll also survey at regular intervals specific trees (and inspect tagged branches in those trees) and count and record any insects that land or feed on it.

-▹ A quick note about protocol: There is a protocol in place to record our observations.
-We’ll train you about how to upload reliable records and have fun while doing it!
-But, in short, the data is recorded in 2 very cool open science platforms -one linked to a project with the University of North Carolina, both platforms have international outreach.
+▹ A quick note about protocol: We have data protocols in place to record our observations.
+We train our volunteers on how to upload reliable records and have fun while doing it!
+The data is recorded in engaging open science platforms.

-Claire leads regular surveys at the center, and if you’re new to it, you’ll have a great opportunity to learn and practice until you want to do it on your own – unsupervised – or not: it’s fine to keep wanting to do it in a group setting ツ The goal, besides community and science building, is also to have you monitoring when we can’t, and supply additional data.
-The more regular and continuous our surveys are, the better it is for our pollinators, our scientists and ourselves as human Earth-citizen!
+The EwA team leads regular surveys at the center, and if you’re new to it, you’ll have a great opportunity to learn and practice until you want to do it on your own – unsupervised – or not: it’s fine to keep wanting to do it in a group setting ツ The goal, besides community and science building, is also to have you monitoring when we can’t, and supply additional data.
+The more regular and continuous our surveys are, the better it is for our pollinators, our scientists, and ourselves as human Earth-citizen!